tiagoappereira/mobile-challenge/README.md

 The following requirements should be met:

-* Use Swift 4.0 for iOS.
+* Use Swift 4.2 for iOS. / Use Kotlin for Android.
 * The information (posts and post details) should be available offline.
 It's assumed that if it's the first time you are accessing the app, and you are offline, you shouldn't see anything.
 * The code should be production grade.
 * It should compile and run.